Skip to content

 Terminal window

-superplane events list --canvas-id <canvas_id>
+superplane events list --app-id <app_id>

 List executions for a root event: